Gannan Tibetan Autonomous Prefecture, or “Gannan Prefecture” for short, is an autonomous prefecture under jurisdiction of Gansu Province.

-It is located in the southern part of Gansu Province at the junction of Gansu, Qinghai and Sichuan.
-The state borders Long’nan City to the southeast, Dingxi City to the east, Linxia Prefecture and Haidong City of Qinghai Province to the north, Huangnan Prefecture and Golog Prefecture of Qinghai Province to the west, and Aba Prefecture of Sichuan Province to the south.
+It is located in southern part of Gansu Province at junction of Gansu, Qinghai and Sichuan.
+It borders Long’nan City to southeast, Dingxi City to east, Linxia Prefecture and Haidong City of Qinghai Province to north, Huangnan Prefecture and Golog Prefecture of Qinghai Province to west, and Aba Prefecture of Sichuan Province to south.

-Gannan Prefecture is in the transition zone between the Qinghai-Tibet Plateau and the Loess Plateau, with the Amnye Marchen and Xiqin Mountains in the west; the Min Mountain and Die Mountain in the southeast; the hilly area of Qinling Mountains in the east; and the grassland area in the northwest.
-The Yellow River flows through its southwest, Tao River and Bailong River flow through the entire territory of Gannan Prefecture.
+Gannan Prefecture is in transition zone between Qinghai-Tibet Plateau and Loess Plateau, with Amnye Marchen and Xiqin Mountains in west; Min Mountain and Die Mountain in southeast; the hilly area of Qinling Mountains in east; and the grassland area in northwest.
+Yellow River flows through its southwest, Tao River and Bailong River flow through entire territory of Gannan Prefecture.

 Gannan Prefecture has 1 county-level city and 7 counties under its jurisdiction.

-Labrang Monastery is a masterpiece of Tibetan culture in the ancient Amdo region.
+Labrang Monastery is a masterpiece of Tibetan culture in Amdo.
 It is not only a treasure house of literature and art, but also a museum of historical materials and cultural relics.
 This treasure house of Tibetan classics, historical archives and classic scriptures is preserved with numerous volumes.
-According to the statistics of “Labrang Monastery General Bibliography”, there are more than 65,000 sutra books, among which there are 380 kinds of biography.
+According to statistics of “Labrang Monastery General Bibliography”, there are more than 65,000 sutra books, among which there are 380 kinds of biography.

-Ruins of the Octagonal City, The octagonal city has a total length of 2193.4 meters and it is in the shape of a hollow cross.
-It has eight corners, so it is called the octagonal city.
+Ruins of Octagonal City, Octagonal city has a total length of 2193.4 meters and it is in shape of a hollow cross.
+It has eight corners, so it is called “octagonal city”.

 The former site of Ejie Conference is an important historical site and representative building in modern times.
-In 1935, the Politburo of the Central Committee of the Communist Party of China held an enlarged meeting of the Politburo here to discuss the issue of the course of action
+In 1935, Politburo of Central Committee of Communist Party of China held an enlarged meeting of Politburo here to discuss issue of course of action

 Rannao Site is a national key cultural relics protection unit, which is an ancient site.
-Its historical age is from the Neolithic Age to the Bronze Age
+Its historical age is from Neolithic Age to Bronze Age

-Mogou ancient site, The tombs unearthed at the Mogou site (including the tombs) are mainly Qijia culture and Siwa culture tombs, as well as scattered Ming and Qing tombs, with a total area of about 400,000 square meters.
-Mogou site is the earliest human settlement found in the southern Gansu region.
-It is also the westernmost site of the Yangshao and Majiayao cultures discovered in the Tao River Basin.
-It is of great value for studying the distribution and continuation of the relationship between the three cultures.
-In the basic burial area, it has high academic value to study the nature of Qi family culture, funeral customs and the origin of class.
+Mogou ancient site, The tombs unearthed at Mogou site (including tombs) are mainly Qi-jia (Qi family) culture and Siwa culture tombs, as well as scattered Ming and Qing tombs, with a total area of about 400,000 square meters.
+Mogou site is earliest human settlement found in southern Gansu.
+It is also westernmost site of Yangshao and Majiayao cultures that are discovered in Tao River Basin.
+It is of great value for studying distribution and continuation of relationship between “Three cultures“.
+It has high academic value to study nature of Qi family culture, funeral customs and origin of class.

-The Galutian Big House was built in the 32nd year of the Republic of China (1943).
-The big house is built against the mountain in the traditional local Tibetan style of “no wood on the outside, no soil on the inside”.
-The front side of big house faces south while the rear side faces north.
+Galutian Big House was built in 32nd year of Republic of China (1943).
+Its big house was built against mountain in traditional Tibetan style of “no wood on outside, no soil on inside”.
+Front of big house faces south while its rear faces north.
 It is a quadrangle-style two-story building.
-The layout is similar to that of Tibetan dwellings, but the overall structure is to assume ring shape.
-There is no other decorations being applied to the exterior, and the raw soil materials and the undulating changes in the building form are fully utilized;
+Its layout is similar to that of Tibetan dwellings, but overall structure is to assume ring shape.
+There is no other decorations being applied to exterior, and raw soil materials and undulating changes in building form are fully utilized;

-As a historical testimony to the practice of the “Uma” system of Xidaotang, the big house has precious value in the history of Chinese Islam, national culture, regional culture and architectural culture.
+As a historical testimony to practice of “Uma” system of Xi-dao-tang, the big house has precious value in history of Chinese Islam, national culture, regional culture and architectural culture.

 Geography and climate

-The Gannan Tibetan Autonomous Prefecture is high in the northwest and low in the southeast, slanting from northwest to southeast and the terrain is intricate.
+Gannan Tibetan Autonomous Prefecture is high in northwest and low in southeast, slanting from northwest to southeast and its terrain is intricate.

-The Jishi mountain in the southwest, the Xiqin mountain in the northwest, and the Minshan-Dieshan mountain in the south form the main landform of the state.
-These high mountains winding from west to east and the high plateaus between them constitute the main landform area with an average elevation of more than 3,000 meters in the west, north and south of the state.
+Jishi mountain in its southwest, Xiqin mountain in its northwest, and Minshan-Dieshan mountain in its south form the main landform.
+These high mountains winding from west to east and the high plateaus between them constitute main landform area with an average elevation of more than 3,000 meters in west, north and south.

-The Guazigoukou in Zhouqu County is the lowest point in the territory with an elevation of 1172 meters.
+Gua-zi-gou-kou in Zhouqu County is the lowest point with an elevation of 1172 meters.